MRKLVV/freekassa-payment-nodejs-sdk/README.md

 ### Billing information

-The 'getPaymentFK` method returns account information.
+The 'getPaymentFK' method returns account information.
 In the parameters, you need to specify the `orderHash` identifiers and the billing time inside your system, as a result, a response with the account status will be received.

 ```javascript
 const fields = {